Florida Couple Sues C.R. Bard Over “Defective” Ventralex Mesh

-A couple from Florida has sued medical device manufacturer C.R.
-Bard in a new lawsuit, accusing the company of manufacturing and marketing defective hernia mesh, the Florida Record reports.
+A couple from Florida has filed a lawsuit against C.R.
+Bard, a medical device manufacturer, accusing the company of manufacturing and marketing defective hernia mesh, the Florida Record reports.
 In their federal complaint, filed in the U.S. District Court for the Middle District of Florida, the couple claims to have suffered severe injuries and financial losses due to Bard’s Ventralex Hernia Patch, a synthetic polypropylene mesh product used to repair hernias during surgery.

 Florida Family Says Ventralex Mesh Caused Them To Suffer Severe Damages